Cooped Up

-"Cooped Up" is a song by American rapper and singer Post Malone featuring fellow American rapper and singer Roddy Ricch.
-It was released through Mercury Records and Republic Records on May 12, 2022, as the second single from Malone's fourth studio album, Twelve Carat Toothache (2022).
+"Cooped Up" is a song by American musician Post Malone featuring American rapper Roddy Ricch.
+It was released through Mercury Records and Republic Records on May 12, 2022, as the second single from Malone's fourth studio album Twelve Carat Toothache.

 Music video

 The music video, directed by Andre Bato, was released on May 18, 2022.

+Remix

+In October 2022, Malone, Mark Morrison and Sickick released a mashup of "Cooped Up" and "Return of the Mack", as "Cooped up / Return of the Mack".
+The song went viral on social media, then was made available for retail purchase.
+It was later certified Platinum by the Australian Recording Industry Association (ARIA).

 Live performances

 On May 14, 2022, he appeared as a musical guest on Saturday Night Live and performed "Cooped Up" with Ricch.

 Personnel

 Credits adapted from Tidal and Genius.